- Ruth Strickland Gardner Professor of Percussion

 - MM, University Illinois Urbana, 1966

-A native of Philadelphia, Prof. Rosen was a student of Charles Owen and received his Master of Music degree from the University of Illinois, where he studied with Jack McKenzie.
+A native of Philadelphia, Rosen was a student of Charles Owen and received a Master of Music degree at the University of Illinois, where he studied with Jack McKenzie and Tom Siwe.
 He has also studied with Cloyd Duff and Fred Hinger.

-Prof. Rosen is in demand as a clinician and has appeared for such organizations as the TBMA, OMEA, TMEA, MENC, MBDC MusicFest Canada, and NYSMA.
-He has served as panelist for the National Endowment for the Arts and has recorded for the Bayerische Rundfunk, Opus One, Furious Artisans, Albany, Lumina, and CRI labels.
+Rosen is in demand as a clinician and has appeared for such organizations as the TBMA, OMEA, TMEA, MENC, MBDC MusicFest Canada and NYSMA, and has served as a panelist for the National Endowment for the Arts.
+He has recorded for the Bayerische Rundfunk, Opus One, Furious Artisans, Albany, Lumina, and CRI labels.

-He has concertized and taught extensively in Europe, at the Jeunesses Musicales Internationale Summerkurse in Weikersheim, Germany, at the Sweelinck Conservatory in Amsterdam, and at the Arturo Toscanini Foundation in Parma, Italy.
-He served as a juror for the International Geneva Music Competition in 2009.
+He has concertized and taught extensively in Europe, at the Jeunesses Musicales Internationale Summerkurse in Weikersheim, Germany; at the Sweelinck Conservatory in Amsterdam; and at the Arturo Toscanini Foundation in Parma, Italy.
+He served as a juror for the International Geneva Music Competition in 2009, and at the Conservatoire National Supérieur in Lyon and at the Conservatoire de Musique du Québec à Montréal.
 Other engagements include concerts and clinics at conservatories and music courses in Italy, France, Holland, Germany, Sweden, Switzerland, Denmark, Finland, Brazil, Belgium, Spain, Hong Kong, and Beijing.